Aristotle-Metadata-Enterprises/django-garnett/README.md

 ## Warnings

-* `contains == icontains` For cross database compatibility reasons this library treats `contains` like `icontains`.
+* `contains == icontains` - On SQLite only, when doing a contains query it does a case insensitive search.
 I don't know why - https://www.youtube.com/watch?v=PgGNWRtceag
 * Due to how django sets admin form fields you will not get the admin specific widgets like `AdminTextAreaWidget` on translated fields in the django admin site by default.
 They can however be specified explicitly on the corresponding admin model form.